akveg-map/class-descriptions/00_data_entry/291_ArcticAlder(-Willow)ShrubMesic.md

 ### Floristics

-**Floristics Description:** This [level] is indicated by *Alnus alnobetula* ssp. *fruticosa.* Tall and low willow shrubs, such as *Salix alaxensis, Salix pulchra, Salix richardsonii, Salix barclayii,* and *Salix commutata* are common and may co-dominate*.* Other dwarf and prostrate shrubs, including *Vaccinium* species, *Betula nana, Empetrum nigrum,* or *Rhododendron tomentosum,* are common in the understory.
+**Floristics Description:** This [level] is indicated by *Alnus alnobetula* ssp. *fruticosa.* Tall and low willow shrubs, such as *Salix alaxensis, Salix pulchra, Salix richardsonii, Salix barclayii,* and *Salix commutata* are common and may co-dominate.
+Other dwarf and prostrate shrubs, including *Vaccinium* species, *Betula nana*, *Empetrum nigrum*, or *Rhododendron tomentosum* ssp. *decumbens*, are common in the understory.
 Common herbs include *Calamagrostis canadensis, Chamerion angustifolium, Equisetum arvense, Rubus arcticus,* and *Sanguisorba canadensis.* The most common mosses are *Hylocomium splendens* and *Dicranum* species.

 [diagnostic_plot]